vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

 The solution for Fabrikam's scenario follows the process:

 1. Assess - In this phase you will use automated migration tools to provide insight into your environment.
-It can be broken into the three steps
+It can be broken into the three steps:

     - Discovery: In the discovery phase you will collect information about your various workloads.
 At the end of this phase you should have an inventory of all of your servers.
     - Mapping: Identify dependencies between servers.
 Group servers logically to represent applications.
     - Evaluate: Evaluate groups for compatibility and cost.
 Select a migration strategy based on application requirements and migration objectives.